-If you feel sluggish and therefore you don't feel like exercising...that is exactly when you need to exercise...to get your blood or "river of life" flowing faster to nourish your body and especially your brain.
+If you feel sluggish and therefore you don't feel like exercising—that is exactly when you need to exercise—to get your blood flowing faster to nourish your body and especially your brain.
 It will also get your sluggish lymph moving to transport toxins out of your system.
 Bonus!

 Getting enough sleep every night

-There's no better way to get a clear head and fresh start than with the perfect night of sleep.
-Give yourself permission to turn off your phone when you go into bed; use this time solely for self-care!
+There's no better way to get a clear head and fresh start than with a perfect night's sleep.
+Give yourself permission to turn off your phone when you go to bed.
+Use this time solely for self-care!
 Studies have shown that regular restful sleep contributes not only to lower rates of depression, Alzheimer's disease, obesity, diabetes and hypertension, but also a longer life expectancy.
 Sleep is essential for your brain.
 Each night during your slumber, your brain is detoxing, which is key to mental clarity and well-being.

 Many people would love the idea of never having to go into an office again, but there are many challenges that come with working from home.
-For instance, one may struggle with their productivity when they can't concentrate in a confined space and are surrounded by distractions like pets or children running around all day long.
-Other things such as internet connection speeds or lack thereof make it difficult to get work done depending on your profession.
+For instance, one may struggle with their productivity when they can't concentrate in a confined space and are surrounded by distractions like pets or children running around.
+Other things such as internet connection speeds, or lack thereof, make it difficult to get work done depending upon your profession.

 The good news is that if you're feeling this way, you are certainly not alone.
 If you are struggling while working from home, here are some tips to help make your space more productive:

-- Declutter: Try and keep a clean workspace by cleaning up after yourself daily or as needed, so that it doesn't pile up all at once.
+Declutter: Try and keep a clean workspace by cleaning up after yourself daily or as needed, so that it doesn't continue to pile up.

-- Distractions: Get rid of any distractions (TVs, social media) which might tempt you away from working if you find them too tempting.
+Distractions: Get rid of any distractions (TVs, social media) which might tempt you away from working.
 Set boundaries between personal time and when required focus is necessary.

-- Move: Avoid sitting in the same spot all day long - move around every couple hours or so!
+- Move: Avoid sitting in the same spot all day long.
+Move around every couple hours or so!
 Even if you're just sitting at a desk typing away on the computer for eight hours straight, get up once an hour or two and go do something else instead.
-Walk over to that window facing east; enjoy breakfast under morning light while checking email; stretch out 10 minutes after lunchtime (especially important when working late into night); and take a quick walk outside during break time.
+Walk over to that window facing east; enjoy breakfast under morning light while checking email; stretch out ten minutes after lunchtime (especially important when working late into the night); and take a quick walk outside during breaktime.

 When we are faced with a pandemic, it can be hard to know what is the best course of action.
 But if you take care of yourself and your loved ones first, then everything else will fall into place.
-It's important to remember that one of our best defenses against a pandemic is to keep ourselves both mentally and physically healthy so we are less likely to get sick or stronger in order to handle it.
+It's important to remember that one of our best defenses against a pandemic is to keep ourselves both mentally and physically healthy so we are less likely to get sick—or better still—so we are stronger in order to manage it well.